Zorbn/crossfont/README.md

 # This fork
 This fork is used by my Alacritty fork.
+Changes are on the bitmap-image-fonts branch.
 Unlike the original it supports bitmap fonts supplied via images.

 # crossfont